-- the FCC has at first emphasized in many cases that incumbent local exchange carriers (ILECs) should offer local unbundling and offer resale.
-The FCC has required that ILECs offer UNE-P (consisting of use of both the access network and the facility of the local switch run by the ILEC) so that by early 2005 about 10% of the 180 million exchange lines in the US were organized within UNE-P rules; - the FCC has favored line sharing so that competitors (CLECs) could use against a modest rental fee the high frequency part of the local loop for broadband access while the ILEC was continuing provision of voice telephony over the remaining low frequency part of the loop.
+• the FCC has at first emphasized in many cases that incumbent local exchange carriers (ILECs) should offer local unbundling and offer resale.
+The FCC has required that ILECs offer UNE-P (consisting of use of both the access network and the facility of the local switch run by the ILEC) so that by early 2005 about 10% of the 180 million exchange lines in the US were organized within UNE-P rules;

+• the FCC has favoured line sharing so that competitors (CLECs) could use against a modest rental fee the high frequency part of the local loop for broadband access while the ILEC was continuing provision of voice telephony over the remaining low frequency part of the loop.

-The FCC has shifted in the Triennial Review Order of 2003 and now focuses towards infrastructure-based competition, as fixed line network operators argued that cable TV operators were the leading suppliers of broadband services in the residential sector and had no UNE-obligations - and indeed the FCC rules state at the beginning of the 21st century:
+The FCC has shifted emphasis in its approach in the Triennial Review Order of 2003 and now focuses more on infrastructure-based competition, as fixed line network operators argued that cable TV operators were the leading suppliers of broadband services in the residential sector and had no UNE-obligations - and indeed the FCC rules state at the beginning of the 21^{st} century: